-Duke Renogam Axphaster III, the oft-named King of the North, a wiley man of distinction from his famed days of the rebellion, has just done the unthinkable.
+Duke Renogam Axphaster III, the oft-named King of the North, a wiley man of distinction from his famed days of the emancipation, has just done the unthinkable.
 With Jean Clement, one of the “Enlightened 5” living in his city and nigh on the heels of the great success of the war of faiths, Renogam has issued the Proclamation of Open Faith.
 The people of the duchy are free to proclaim themselves a member of the faith of the one god, to worship the deities of the Grand Dance in fine Ethoni tradition, or even to follow the Haens in their worship of hero gods.
-The zealots of the one god are stunned by this setback despite the fact that the proclamation protects their faith as well.

 The city of

 , once only a glorified fishing village on the NorthWest shores of the Broken Sea, now almost thirty years after the rebellion from Crizolian imperial oppression, is at last beginning to stretch its legs.
-Mercantile efforts are everywhere and imperial raids haven’t been seen or heard of in years.
-Even the tide of pro-rebellion armies to aid the Targs to the north and west has lessened, with the Crizolian city-state of Avatya in flames and all but secured in Targ hands.
+Mercantile efforts are everywhere and while imperial raids continue they are mostly small in scale.
+Even the tide of pro-emancipation armies to aid the Targs to the north and west has lessened, with the Crizolian city-state of Avatya in flames and all but secured in Targ hands.

-Travelers of all kinds traffic the roads and, rather than fear, a new hope is seen from comings and goings at the Great Tunnel.
+Travelers of all kinds traffic the roads and, rather than fear, a new hope is seen.
 The port of Embourg has been mostly rebuilt though few ships yet grace its cleats.
 The Haenish sheriffs, the low elite, have brought much order to the rural areas and are accepted in the nations of the rebellion as sheriffs throughout Amdar.
 Yet and still, barbarian raids, at an all time low during the Crizolian occupation, are on the rise once again.
 Pockets of Crizolians still exist in now unsupported forts and encampments across the countryside turned to banditry and with unknown aspirations.
 Enterprising young men are making a name for themselves reclaiming and rebuilding old Ethon.

 With Crizolian “leftovers”, Haenish and Targ “allies”, Omp gypsies, and a smattering of other races all present, the Bright North of Ethon faces the rise of a new mixed culture.
 Tensions are high but tempered by growth and the hopeful spirit of the age.
 What each person will make of it has yet to be seen …